 There was a problem.
 Please refresh the page and try again.

-If you’re trapped in a running rut or a find a session at the gym leaves you feeling glum rather than geared up, there’s good news.
+If you’ve become trapped in a running rut or find a session at the gym leaves you feeling glum rather than geared up, there’s good news.

 Love a top-to-toe workout?
-Then what better place to start then your grey matter?
-Yep, just like our muscles our brains need regular flexing to stay in good working order and support our mental health.
-MyArkeo (which is currently still in development, but you can register on the site for updates) is a mental fitness tracking app that shows you how your habits and routines interact, through asking a series of daily questions and tracking mood,sleep (opens in new tab), work hours, exercise and more.
+Then what better place to start than with your grey matter?
+Yep, just like our muscles, our brains need regular flexing to stay in good working order.
+And this can support our mental health.
+Using one of the best fitness trackers can make a big difference.MyArkeo (opens in new tab)(which is currently still in development, but you can register on the site for updates) is a mental-fitness tracking app that shows you how your habits and routines interact, through asking a series of daily questions and tracking mood,sleep (opens in new tab), work hours, exercise and more.
 Initial testing of the app has thrown up the following positive results:

 - 61% said they’ve noticed patterns and trends in their mental fitness

 - 68% said they’re more in control of their mental fitness

 - 59% said they’ve been more open about their mental fitness

 Another great mental-fitness app worth downloading isHer Spirit (opens in new tab)(free on App Store and Google Play), which offerson-demand meditation sessions.
 We also love the Thrive mental health app (opens in new tab) (free on App Store and Google Play), which is packed withmethods to take control of stress, (opens in new tab) anxiety and mental-health-related conditions.Both are recommended by the NHS.